rroos64/youtube_transcribe_mcp_server/README.md

 - Validates YouTube URLs (`youtube.com/watch?v=...` or `youtu.be/...`).
 - Uses `yt-dlp` to download auto-generated subtitles in VTT format (English by default).
 - Cleans and de-duplicates subtitle lines into a readable transcript.
-- Exposes three MCP tools:
+- Exposes five MCP tools:
   - `youtube_transcribe` returns transcript text directly.
   - `youtube_transcribe_to_file` saves transcript to disk and returns the file path.
+  - `youtube_transcribe_auto` returns text if it is below a size threshold, otherwise returns a file path.
+  - `read_file_info` returns file size and normalized path.
   - `read_file_chunk` pages large transcripts from disk.

 ## High-level architecture